Stratifying Systems via a Nested Family of Torsion Pairs: Setting and Background

-Throughout this paper, $A$ denote a finite dimensional $k$-algebra over an algebraically closed field $k$.
-For a given algebra $A$ we denote by $\Mod A$ the category of right $A$-modules and by $\modd A$ the category of finitely generated right $A$-modules.
-The number of pairwise non-isomorphic indecomposable direct summands of $M \in \modd A$ is denoted by $\vert M \vert$.
+Throughout this paper, $\mathcal{A}$ denotes a $k$-linear, Hom-finite, skeletally small abelian category, and $A$ denotes a finite-dimensional $k$-algebra over an algebraically closed field $k$.
+We denote by $\modd A$ the category of finitely generated right $A$-modules.
+For $M \in \modd A$, the number of pairwise non-isomorphic {\edg indecomposable direct summand}s of $M$ is denoted by $\vert M \vert$.
 If $M$ does not have two isomorphic direct summands, we say that $M$ is a basic module.
+We write $X \mid M$ to indicate that $X$ is a direct summand of $M$.
 The Auslander-Reiten translation is denoted by $\tau$ and $D = \Hom_k(-,k)$ is the duality functor. $G$ will denote a set with a total order $\leq$, and $G^{op}$ will denote the same set with the total order $\leq^{op}$, where $x \leq^{op} y$ in $G^{op}$ if and only if $y \leq x$ in $G$. $\mathbb{I}_n$ will denote the set $\{1, \cdots, n\}$ with the natural order.

-For a given class $\mathcal{C} \subset \modd A$, we define
+For a given class $\mathcal{C} \subseteq \mathcal{A}$, we define